 If you’re passionate about making a positive impact in the lives of women, children, and families every day, we would love for you to join our team!

 Registered Early Childhood Educator - RECE - (Full Time)

 - November 26, 2021

 - Dunnville, ON

 - Child and Youth Services

 - Program Supervisor

 Thank you for your interest in YWCA Hamilton:

 As part of YWCA Hamilton’s commitment to Access and Equity, we strive to represent the diverse communities that we serve.
-Individuals who are First Nations, Métis, immigrant, refugee, lesbian, gay, bisexual, or transgender; and individuals with disAbilities and from racialized communities are encouraged to apply.
+Individuals who are women, First Nations, Métis, from racialized communities, immigrant, refugee, LGBTQ2S+, persons with disAbilities, and individuals from other marginalized communities are encouraged to apply.